suhelali14/Attendance_System/README.md

 This project is a face recognition-based attendance system that uses OpenCV and Python.
 The system uses a camera to capture images of individuals and then compares them with the images in the database to mark attendance.

 # Installation
-Clone the repository to your local machine. git clone https://github.com/Arijit1080/Face-Recognition-Based-Attendance-System Install the required packages using pip install -r requirements.txt.
+Install the required packages using pip install -r requirements.txt.
 Download the dlib models from https://drive.google.com/drive/folders/12It2jeNQOxwStBxtagL1vvIJokoz-DL4?usp=sharing and place the data folder inside the repo